rackerlabs/docs-rackspace-federation/doc/appendix/examples.rst

 Attribute Mapping Examples
 ==========================

-The examples in this sectin provide insight into more complex attribute mapping scenarios.
+The examples in this section provide insight into more complex attribute mapping scenarios.

 Working with defaults